vendasta/marketplace-documentation/docs/Guides/whitelabeling.md

 ## Vendasta's Platform Whitelabel

 Vendasta is a white-labelled platform from the perspective of its Resellers' clients.
 There must not be any mention of ‘Vendasta’ in your content.
-You may want to keep the term 'Vendasta' out of your codebase entirely; but if not, aim to avoid this on anything client-facing:
+You may want to keep the term 'Vendasta' out of your codebase entirely; but if not, aim to avoid this on anything client-facing - including:
-* Marketing material
+* ALL Product Pages & marketing material
 * UI (including dashboard URLs)
 * Cookies
 * Client side redirects